Aaronik/evolution/README.md

 ## What is it?

-I wanted to make some kind of evolving ecosystem with lifeforms with neural nets.
-I didn't want it to use frame based evolution, where all the lifeforms do their thing for a certain number of iterations, then the app stops, measures each one's fitness, and reproduces the most successful ones.
+I wanted to make some kind of ecosystem with lifeforms or automata that each have a neural net and that evolve over time from generation to generation.
+I wanted there to be continuity of time, just like in our universe, where generations of lifeforms can overlap with each other.
+This is in contrast to the system in the YouTube video above, where every generation lives for a certain number of cycles, and then the population is measured and culled/reproduced.
-Instead, I wanted it to be more like life we see here in our universe, where time continues on without these breaks, and generations of lifeforms can overlap.

 This is the result -- a small world with lifeforms, food, danger.
 The lifeforms reproduce when they eat enough.
 The danger is radioactive and